About the Commonwealth War Graves Commission records

 From these core records, the Commission was able to produce the various other documents, including the register entries (which provide the basic information about the casualty and in some cases their next of kin) and headstone schedules (which were used to record what should be engraved on their headstones).

-These archive documents are of interest not only for showing the details of those who the Commission commemorates in its cemeteries and memorials around the world, but also for shedding light on the processes involved in providing appropriate commemoration for the dead.
+These archive documents are of interest not only for showing the details of the men and women who the Commission commemorates in its war cemeteries and memorials around the world, but also for shedding light on the processes involved in providing appropriate commemoration for the dead.

 More recently, the Commission created digital images of the records and scanned the casualty details in the final cemetery and memorial registers.
 This data was used to create the current searchable list of Commonwealth war casualties available on the CWGC website, each with images of the records attached.